certbot/certbot/Home.md

 Once you have your own server running, you can point the server to your client with any domain by modifying the /etc/hosts file.
 You can now configure your server to host any domains that you please and test a variety of configurations.

 This setup should allow you to do rapid testing in the future.
 I would like to create an automatic testing process that would allow all additions of the code base to be automatically and thoroughly tested using different example configurations.
-More on this in the future work section.
+More on this in the "How to Contribute" section.